-When the District MLT Committeeman calls to schedule a Workshop, please accommodate him as he is there to help your Lodge increase in Masonic knowledge.
+When the District MLT Committeeman calls to schedule a Workshop, please accommodate him.
+He is there to help your Lodge increase its Masonic knowledge.
 Encourage your members to attend.
-Your duty to this program is vital to the future of our Lodges.
-Your participation will show by example your dedication to the program's success.
-It is necessary that you bring along with you the Lodge Officers and as many Brothers as possible who are interested in the well-being of their Lodge and their Fraternity.
-You may have already completed the program, but I would encourage you to attend as many classes as you can this year and study the material on your own.
-I am almost certain you will pick up something new that you did not learn in a previous class.
+Your participation in this program is vital to the future of your Lodge.
+By engaging in this process, you set an example of dedication to the program's success.

+It is essential that you bring along your Lodge Officers and as many Brothers as possible who are interested in the well-being of their Lodge and their Fraternity.
+You may have already completed the program, but I encourage you to attend as many classes as possible this year and review the material on your own.
+I am confident you will discover something new that you did not learn in previous classes.